Photo Credit: Melanie Rogers

 My parents happily took note as the color caught on in middle-class homes.
 Only the trend turned into an eerie Stephen King novella.
 The 'meteor juice' spread through kitchens absorbing everything in its path including walls and shag carpets.
 By the mid-70’s, entire bathrooms were covered in a putrid green no longer resembling the ripe fruit's fresh glow.

 During this same era, Mexican cuisine was losing its identity.
 Mexican mothers, who always felt out of step in their new country, were convinced that their traditional dishes were not good enough to 'reach the big table.'
 Most began to incorporate American ingredients, such as processed flour and cheddar cheese, into their recipes.
 The irony here is that our mother's goal was to create the Mexican dishes being served at American restaurants.
-As a result, many traditional ingredients began to disappear.
+As a result, some traditional ingredients began to disappear.

 On an environmental note, avocado appliances are not green. if you still have an original refrigerator chugging away in your home keep in mind that it uses three to four times the power of today’s models.